surveycto/twilio-call/README.md

 ## Description

+*This script is part of a series of tools for working with Twilio in SurveyCTO.
+To learn more, check out our support article on [using Twilio with SurveyCTO to securely record phone calls only with consent](https://support.surveycto.com/hc/en-us/articles/360055415333)*

-This plug-in allows for forms to launch outbound calls via [Twilio](https://twilio.com/).
+This plug-in allows for forms to launch outbound calls via Twilio.

 The twilio-call field plug-in can be use when collecting data using [computer-assisted telephone interviewing (CATI)](https://support.surveycto.com/hc/en-us/articles/360044958494).